Stories from Naoh’ra Rabntah

 Matt raised his voice, loud enough to carry.

 “Rescue Squad here!
 We’ve got you.
 Stay still and follow our lead.
-We’re taking this slow and steady—you’re doing great.”
+We’re taking this slow and steady.
+You’re doing great.”

 The rest worked around him, hitting their marks.

-“Stabilizers locked,” Wade reported.
+“Stabilizers locked,” Wood reported.

-“Anchor points secure,” Tyler confirmed.
+“Anchor points secure,” Jackson confirmed.

-“Good.”
-Matt clipped in and gave the line a firm tug.
-“Stick to the plan—stabilization and extraction.”
+“Good.
+Stick to the plan,” Matt clipped in and gave the line a firm tug.
+“Stabilization and extraction.”

 “Gavin, I’m heading in.
 Monitor from your side.”